 25 February 2022 | By Richard Holbrook

-While the NCSC is not aware of any current specific threats to UK organisations, there has been a pattern of Russian cyberattacks on Ukraine that have had international consequences.
+While the NCSC is not aware of any current specific threats to UK organisations, there has been a pattern of Russian cyber attacks on Ukraine that have had international consequences.
 Most notable of these is the 2017 NotPetya malware — which targeted Ukrainian power, transportation and financial systems but spread indiscriminately around the globe — including Russia itself.
-The attack caused massive operational disruptions, with total worldwide costs estimated to exceed $10 billion.
+The attack caused massive operational disruptions, with total worldwide costs estimated to exceed $10 billion3.

 To bolster your cyber security defences, there are a number of steps you can implement, from the simple points detailed below to a more sophisticated and robust defence-in-depth strategy:

 The patching of applications and operating systems remains one of the most effective components of an organisation’s security posture.
 This includes a heightened awareness of the relevant management portals, ensuring all devices are receiving their applicable patches or package updates.

 Now is a good time to check that legacy authentication is not enabled for the organisation’s Microsoft tenant, and to ensure that your business is utilising multi-factor authentication (MFA) whenever possible.

 Review firewall rules and ensure only necessary devices are exposed to the internet.
 With the threat heightened, you may want to consider increasing the frequency of vulnerability scanning of these more exposed devices.

 Backups are a vital component of cyber resilience.
 Ensure your business is using a trusted third-party backup solution — and that you regularly test the recovery process so you’re confident you can restore your data when it matters most.